10 ways to improve volunteer training

 Your volunteer training program will have a specific duration, but volunteer training is an ongoing process.
 Engaged volunteers are certain to have questions as they settle into new roles.
 Each time they help out is an opportunity to learn more, so never miss an opportunity for more training.

 Provide supervision and feedback so volunteers know your organization isn’t just recruiting warm bodies without regard to how they perform.
 Treating volunteers respectfully and professionally makes clear they are valued just as much as paid staff.
 Your actions will assure them you’re committed to having the best people on the team.
-That can only happen if you provide feedback and let go of weak links.

 High-quality volunteer training results in volunteers who are better prepared and more engaged with the organization.
 The more they learn about the nonprofit as a whole, the better they can see how they’re helping to fulfill the organization’s mission.
 Ultimately, that keeps volunteers working for community good for the long term.